TG199/Crown_clothing-React---ZTM-/README.md

 # Crown  clothing
-This repo is about learnign react by creating an ecommerce store
+This repo is about learning react by creating an ecommerce store called Crown Clothing